Warsteiner: Warsteiner Premium Dunkel

 Premium Dunkel is Warsteiner's second most popular beer.
 Dunkel is a traditional style, dark beer with an alcohol content of 4.8%.

 Warsteiner Premium Fresh

 Warsteiner's only non-alcoholic beer, brewed exactly like the Premium Verum and then having the alcohol extracted.
 The beer contains 80 calories per 12 oz. bottle.

 König Ludwig Weissbier - Royal Bavarian Hefeweizen

 Royal Bavarian is a golden hefeweizen style beer.
 It is brewed with natural yeast and Bavarian ingredients, and has an alcohol content of 5.5%.

-International activities
+Export and licensing

 Warsteiner has been exporting its beers internationally since the 1980s.
 Furthermore, Warsteiner founded and acquired shares in other international breweries like Isenbeck brewery in Argentina and breweries in Africa.

-Warsteiner in the United States is also friendly to homebrewers in that its bottles are pry-offs, and the labels come off with ease after a short soak, rendering the bottles re-usable.
 All North American Warsteiner products are brewed, bottled, kegged and canned at the brewery in Warstein, Germany.

 In some international markets, Warsteiner and Koenig Ludwig beers are license brewed by Mahou-San Miguel Group.

+In the UK the beer is imported by James Clay & Sons.